Keto as a Way of Life

 You’ll be tempted to pop these balls in your mouth right off the heat but remember to let them rest for a few minutes.

 These meatballs are good by themselves, but they go well with a good stinky cheese, and they make great meatball sliders if you have a keto bread to go with them.
-My favorite way to eat them is to toss them in my Keto Jack Daniel’s BBQ Sauce.
+My favorite way to eat these meatballs is to toss them in my Keto Jack Daniel’s BBQ Sauce.

 Thanks for Reading